octobiwancatnobi/squirrel-u/1_SquirrelU/1_QuickStart/0_Summary.md

 ## Prerequisites

 * The only thing you need before you get started is a GitHub account.
-Navigate to <github.com> and create an account.
+Navigate to <https://github.com/> to register for one...its easy!

 ## Start Contributing Today!